What is Trade Promotion? Examples & Best Practices 2026

 Track planogram compliance, pricing, stock levels, and share of shelf to ensure promotions deliver impact.

-Use platforms like BeatRoute to check compliance with planograms, pricing and stock levels.
-Retail audits prevent lost sales and ensure promotions run smoothly.
+Use a platform like BeatRoute to check compliance with planograms, pricing and stock levels.
+Retail audits prevent lost sales and ensure promotions run as designed.
+BeatRoute is the only SFA-DMS built to execute your sales goals.

 6. Measure ROI and learn